Mars One: Astronauts

 Canadian former astronaut Julie Payette said during the opening speech for an International Civil Aviation Organization conference that she did not think Mars One "is sending anybody anywhere".

 In January 2014, German former astronaut Ulrich Walter strongly criticized the project for ethical reasons.
 Speaking with Tagesspiegel, he estimated the probability of reaching Mars alive at only 30%, and that of surviving there more than three months at less than 20%.
 He said, "They don't care what happens to those people in space...
 If my tax money were used for such a mission, I would organize a protest."

 Space tourist Richard Garriott stated in response to Mars One, "Many have interesting viable starting plans.
 Few raise the money to be able to pull it off."

-Former astronaut Buzz Aldrin said in an interview that he wants to see humans on Mars by 2035, but he does not think Mars One will be the first to achieve it.
+Former US astronaut Buzz Aldrin said in an interview that he wants to see humans on Mars by 2035, but he does not think Mars One will be the first to achieve it.